sarecht/assignment-3-sarecht/prolixin.md

+## Sarah Albrecht

+## ENGL 105

+## Fall 2015

 Prolixin was developed in the 1960s by the pharmaceutical company now known as Novartis as a method of treatment for schizophrenia (NAMI 2007).
 It is an antipsychotic medication that blocks the positive symptoms of schizophrenia such as hallucinations and delusions by restoring the balance of dopamine in the patient’s brain (NAMI 2007).
-Prolixin is classified as a first generation antipsychotic and is referred to as a conventional antipsychotic (FDA 2015).
+Prolixin is classified as a "first generation antipsychotic" and is referred to as a conventional antipsychotic (FDA 2015).
 Like all first generation antipsychotics it is required by the FDA to carry a black box label as of 2008 (FDA 2008).